 Here’s an interesting fact for the deluded folk who think “climate change” is anything to do with man.

-The biggest donor to the absurdly named “Extinction Rebellion” is a billionaire who has a £630 million stake in Heathrow Airport, among other airport interests..
+The biggest donor to the absurdly named “Extinction Rebellion” which has been disrupting the lives of Londoners trying to get to work,is a billionaire who has a £630 million stake in Heathrow Airport, among other airport interests..

 The facts come, not from the internet rumour mill but The Sunday Telegraph, where it was tucked away in the business section on October 20.